William Grant & Sons: Brands

 The company's leading single malt Scotch brand is Glenfiddich, the best-selling single malt Scotch in the world as of 2016.
 Roughly 1.22 million cases of Glenfiddich were sold in 2017.
 Another Grant single malt Scotch whisky also made the top ten list of best-selling Scotch whiskies in 2017: The Balvenie (#6).
-Another very popular blended whisky is Monkey Shoulder.
-In 2021 the company's leading blended whisky, Grant's, was the number three in the world's best-selling Scotch whiskies behind Johnnie Walker and Ballantine’s.
+Another very popular blended malt whisky is Monkey Shoulder.
+In 2021 the company's leading blended whisky, Grant's, was the number three in the world's best-selling Scotch whiskies behind Johnnie Walker and Ballantine's.